halushkom/nodejs_crud_routes/ReadMe.md

 ### STEP 7
 Download and instal POSTMAN
 ### STEP 8
 Open POSTMAN and try to send GET and POST requests by such address `http://localhost:3000/user`.
-Requests with methods PUT and DELETE should be sent to `http://localhost:3000/user/<your_ID>`
+Requests with methods PUT and DELETE should be sent to `http://localhost:3000/user/<your_ID>` and `http://localhost:3000/project/<your_ID>`.
+If you need assign information about project to user, just copy `http://localhost:3000/user/<ID>/assign` to POSTMAN.